jentery/508/notes.md

 And then we have prototype operating primarily as a noun (since the 1500s) or a verb (since the 1800s):

-*prototype (1500s)*: "[t]he first or primary type of a person or thing; an original on which something is modelled or from which it is derived; an exemplar, an archetype"
+* *prototype (1500s)*: "[t]he first or primary type of a person or thing; an original on which something is modelled or from which it is derived; an exemplar, an archetype"

-*prototype (1800s)*: "[t]o take as a prototype or model; to imitate"
+* *prototype (1800s)*: "[t]o take as a prototype or model; to imitate"

-*prototype (1800s)*: "[i]n early use: to originate, provide with a prototype.
+* *prototype (1800s)*: "[i]n early use: to originate, provide with a prototype.
 Now usually: to create a prototype of.
 Also intr.: to act as or create a prototype"

-*prototype (1900s)*: "[i]n model-making: a full-size original of which a model is a representation on a reduced scale"
+* *prototype (1900s)*: "[i]n model-making: a full-size original of which a model is a representation on a reduced scale"

-*prototype (1900s)*: in electronics, "[a] basic filter network (usually having series and shunt reactances in inverse proportion) with specified cut-off frequencies, from which other networks may be derived to obtain sharper cut-offs, constancy of characteristic impedance with frequency, etc."
+* *prototype (1900s)*: in electronics, "[a] basic filter network (usually having series and shunt reactances in inverse proportion) with specified cut-off frequencies, from which other networks may be derived to obtain sharper cut-offs, constancy of characteristic impedance with frequency, etc."

-*prototype (1900s)*: "[a] first full-size working version of a new vehicle, machine, etc., of which further improvements may be made; a preliminary version made in small numbers for evaluation, or from which improved or modified versions may be developed"
+* *prototype (1900s)*: "[a] first full-size working version of a new vehicle, machine, etc., of which further improvements may be made; a preliminary version made in small numbers for evaluation, or from which improved or modified versions may be developed"

 How do we interpret this history?
-How might they inform the work we're doing this term?
-What tensions do we notice between, e.g., imitation and originating, or between a symbol and a working version?
+How might these various definitions inform the work we're doing this term?
+What tensions do we notice between, e.g., between imitation and originating, or a symbol and a working version?
+What definitions or accounts are missing from the OED?

+### -isms

+Here's where -isms enter the picture.
+For this seminar, I'm hoping we can test the above postulations and assumptions by selecting texts that meld aesthetics with politics and prototyping alternative verisons of them.
+For this sort of project, manifestos (specifically manifestos associated with artistic/literary movements) immediately came to mind.
+If we consider [Mary Ann Caws's work on manfiestos](http://jenteryteaches.com/noneshall/508/cawsManifesto.pdf) (published in 2001), then we might describe manifestos as:

+* public declarations (and often loud ones at that) (Caws 2001: xix),
+* announcements of motives for forthcoming action (xix),
+* acts of deliberate manipulation (both aesthetic and political) (xix),
+* rooted in the hand (manus) or handmade (xix),
+* directives (usually against something) articulated by a specific "we" (xxi),
+* serious and frequently without irony (xxi),
+* situated in time, typically with an investment in being the first to do something (xxiii),
+* instructive or pedagogical (xxiii),
+* arranged or, indeed, designed (xxiii),
+* efforts to label or categorize (even if loosely) (xxiv),
+* duck, not decoration (xxv),
+* written in the present tense (now!) (xxvi),
+* advertisements (they sell themselves) (xxv), and
+* subject to redefintion and recontextualization over time (xxviii-xxix).

+More on that last point: manifestos and movements are frequently adopted and adapted by other people down the line (consider the various manifestations of Futurism, e.g.).
+They endure shifts in media, formats, context, and even politics.
+In this sense, they undergo interpretation through alteration or perpetual redescription.
+They not static texts, and what they represent is not static, either.

+Here's the final set of questions for the day, then: what if we consider manifestos (or -isms) to be prototypes?
+How do they (if at all) pronounce a working version of a movement, asthetic, or idea?
+How are they (if at all) symbolic, and of what?
+What do they originate?
+How are they evaluated or tested?
+Why are the shortcomings or fallacies of this treatment (of manifesto as prototype)?

+For our next meeting, I'm asking you to read [Caws](http://jenteryteaches.com/noneshall/508/cawsManifesto.pdf) and, in your notebooks, draft your general impressions of at least five -isms active between 1870 and 1970.
+Please attend to the politics and aesthetics of each -ism, with notes on the historical particulars of when each occurred and why.
+Here's a list of -isms, but please free to cook up your own: Symbolism, Cubism, Nowism, Futurism, Dada, Minimalism, Expressionism, Imagism, Vorticism, Constructivism, Realism, Surrealism, Thingism, Concretism, Verticalism, and Plasticism.

+In two weeks, you'll select an -ism for the term, together with a document (e.g., a manifesto) representative of that -ism, both of which you'll briefly present during seminar.
+Let me know if you have any questions!